In this post, I describe how I configure a time server on an Ubuntu machine.

 pool 2.ubuntu.pool.ntp.org iburst maxsources 2

-After changing setting you need to restart chrony service:
+After changing the settings, you need to restart the service:

 • sudo systemctl restart chrony